On the minimal modules for exceptional Lie algebras: Jordan blocks and stabilisers: Smoothness of centralisers and stabilisers

 \subsection{Acknowledgements}

 We thank A.~Thomas, A.~Premet and D.~Nakano for helpful discussions.
 We thank the referee for checking the results of this paper carefully.
-In particular, we are extremely grateful that a discrepancy was noted in characteristic $2$, which we eventually traced back to errors in the representatives of orbits $D_r(a_i)$ in \cite{UGA05}---see \S\ref{ugasec}.
+In particular, we are extremely grateful that a discrepancy was noted in characteristic $2$, which we eventually traced back to errors in the representatives of orbits $D_r(a_i)$ in \cite{UGA05}---see \S\ref{ugasec}. \newgeometry{left=0.5cm,right=0.5cm,top=1.1cm,bottom=1.1cm}